ArfaniAsra/ArfaniAsra/README.md

 -->
 ## 🌱 Currently Exploring

 I'm on a continuous learning spree!
-Currently, I'm diving deep into RESTfulAPI, MERN Stack, and exploring advanced topics in data science like Natural Language Processing (NLP) and reinforcement learning.
+Currently, I'm diving deep into RESTfulAPI and MERN Stack, and exploring topics in data science like Deep Learning, Natural Language Processing (NLP) and reinforcement learning.

 ## 👯‍♂️ Let's Connect!